ghMellow/polito-aml-6D-pose-estimation/data/README.md

-# Linemod_preprocessed
+# data

 ## 1. Overview

-This folder contains the pre-processed version of the LINEMOD dataset used for 6D object pose estimation.
-It provides structured and annotated data for training, validation and testing of detection and pose estimation models, as well as auxiliary resources for segmentation and YOLO pipelines.
+This `data` folder contains the datasets used by the project; its primary subfolder is `Linemod_preprocessed`, which holds a pre-processed version of the LINEMOD dataset for 6D object pose estimation.
+The `data` folder provides structured and annotated data for training, validation and testing of detection and pose estimation models, as well as auxiliary resources for segmentation and YOLO pipelines.

 ## 2. Repository structure